mjhendrik/nci-adult-match-ui/README.md

 ## Local development

-*Note: You need to have access to [FNLCR](https://hub.docker.com/u/fnlcr/) private docker repository.
+*NOTE: You need to have access to [FNLCR](https://hub.docker.com/u/fnlcr/) private docker repository.
 Please contact systems team if you need the access.*

 Login into docker using your docker account (needed only once)